Niobium carbide

 Niobium carbide (NbC|auto=1 and Nb2C) is an extremely hard refractory ceramic material, commercially used in tool bits for cutting tools.
 It is usually processed by sintering and is a frequent additive as grain growth inhibitor in cemented carbides.
 It has the appearance of a brown-gray metallic powder with purple lustre.
 It is highly corrosion resistant.

-Synthesis
+Preparation

-Niobium carbide can be produced by the heating of niobium oxide in a vacuum at 1800 °C and adding coke.
+Niobium carbide can be produced by heating niobium(V) oxide with coke under vacuum at approximately 1800 °C: